everythinginmoderation2/forked-bd-unit-testing-text-truncator/README.md

 This test should fail when you run it.
 Now go fix `TextTruncator` so that all the tests (including this one) pass!

-Run `rde workflow run unittesting-prework-texttruncator` and verify that all the tests pass.
+Run `rde workflow run unittesting-texttruncator` and verify that all the tests pass.
 Commit and push your changes, find the URL for the commit on CodeBrowser, and answer the Canvas question.